microsoft/ignite25-LAB560-building-declarative-agents-with-typespec-and-m365-agents-toolkit/lab/instructions/exercise-2-enhance-agent.md

-☑️ You've successfully completed the second exercise which is enhacing your agent with more repair operations!
+☑️ You've successfully completed the second exercise which is enhancing your agent with more repair operations!
 Select **Next >** to go a bonus exercise.